thrackle-io/fre-tokens-quickstart/README.md

-## Token Quickstart / Forte Rules Engine=
+## Token Quickstart / Forte Rules Engine

-This is a quickstart repo to easily deploy an ERC-20 token that includes the hooks for using the Forte Rules Engine.
+This is a quickstart repo to easily deploy sample ERC-20 and/or ERC-721 token(s) that includes the hooks for using the Forte Rules Engine.

-Questions - can I pass an address to the deploy scripts via command line?

 ## Documentation